 - there is no obligation to deposit the capital in a bank;

 - there is no minimum share capital requested in the free zone and just a small amount of money requested as a share capital at opening in the Ras Al Khaimah;

 - it’s not necessary to submit the company’s account.
 These accounts are only presented to the shareholders.

 Offshore authorities in Dubai

 There are two offshore authorities in Dubai located in Ras Al Khaimah and in Jebel Ali Free Zone.
 The regulations for opening offshore companies in Dubai are slightly different but not significantly.

 The name of an offshore company cannot contain the words: insurance, re-insurance or banking in its composition.
 Any name of the offshore company must contain the termination ‘’Ltd.” or “Limited”.

-An offshore company in Dubai can be formed by at least one shareholder and can have maximum 50 members.
+An offshore company in Dubai can be formed by at least one shareholder and it can have maximum 50 members.
 This type of company must be managed by at least two directors and a secretary.
-Their names are kept in the register of directors from the Dubai Registered Office, but they’re details are not available for the public.
+Their names are kept in the register of directors from the Dubai Registered Office, but their details are not available for the public.
 It’s not mandatory for the general meetings of the offshore company to take place in Dubai.

 As a rule, any offshore company must have a local registered agent, approved by the Dubai Registered Office and the local authorities.